 You’ll never have to go far for fun.
 If you have young children, you have a built-in place for birthday parties and playdates, and as they age, you can be sure that your children and all their friends won’t want to stray far from home to have a great time.

 You would always be the BBQ host with the most in this stunning backyard oasis.
-This luxurious home offers 5 bedrooms, 4.5 baths, a 2-car garage, and an open floor plan with vaulted ceilings.
+This luxurious home offers five bedrooms, 4.5 baths, a 2-car garage, and an open floor plan with vaulted ceilings.
 You’ll be grilling up a storm in your covered outdoor Summer kitchen!
 Plan #198-1094

 Even though most home pools are built for leisure, they also provide the added benefit of the perfect place to exercise, without the commute to the gym or public pool.